rubo77/Lalumo/dev/CONCEPT.md

   This activity helps children develop their ear for consonance and dissonance by distinguishing between stable (consonant) and unstable (dissonant) chords.

   **Activity Flow:**
-  1. The app plays either a stable or unstable 6-note chord
+  1. The app plays either a stable or unstable chord that includes a prominent base note and additional chord tones (total of 6-7 notes)
-  2. Stable chords use harmonious intervals (major 3rds, perfect 5ths, major 7ths)
+  2. Stable chords use harmonious intervals based on the base note (major/minor 3rds, perfect 5ths, consonant extensions) creating a sense of resolution
-  3. Unstable chords contain dissonant intervals (minor 2nds, tritones, major 7ths)
+  3. Unstable chords contain dissonant intervals against the base note (minor 2nds, tritones, clashing 7ths) creating tension
   4. The child identifies whether the chord sounds "stable" (pleasant/at rest) or "unstable" (tense/needing resolution)
   5. Visual feedback reinforces the learning with appropriate imagery (e.g., calm landscapes for stable, stormy for unstable)